AdobeDocs/experience-manager-65.en/help/sites-developing/dev-bulk-editor.md

 If the checkbox configuration property is set to true, all the cells of the column are rendered as checkboxes.
 A checked box sends **true** to the server Save servlet, **false** otherwise.
 In the header menu, you can also **select all** or **select none**.
 These options are enabled if the selected header is the header of a checkbox column.

-In the former example the selection column contains only checkboxes as checkbox="true".
+In the former example, the selection column contains only checkboxes as checkbox="true".

 **Forced position**

 The forced position metadata forcedPosition lets you specify where the column is placed within the grid: 0 is the first place and &lt;number of columns&gt;-1 is the last position.
 Any other value is ignored.

-In the former example the selection column is the first column as forcedPosition="0".
+In the former example, the selection column is the first column as forcedPosition="0".

 ### Query Servlet {#query-servlet}

 By default, the Query servlet can be found at `/libs/wcm/core/components/bulkeditor/json.java`.
 You can configure another path to retrieve the data.

-The Query servlet works as follows: it receives a GQL query and the columns to return, computes the results, and sends the results back to the bulk editor as a JSON stream.
+The Query servlet works as follows: it receives a GQL query and the columns to return, computes the results, and sends the results back to the Bulk Editor as a JSON stream.

 In the Product List component case, the two parameters sent to the Query servlet are as follows:

 * query: "path:/content/geometrixx/en/customers/jcr:content/par/productlist Cube"
 * cols: "Selection,ProductId,ProductName,Color,CatalogCode,SellingSku"

-and the JSON stream returned is as follows:
+And the JSON stream is returned as follows:

 ```
 {